IntelliTect/CodingGuidelines/docs/devops-guidelines/Verify.md

 |Unit and Regression Testing|Complex code and foundational code is covered by unit tests.
 Complex code and foundational code is automatically identified to ensure compliance.
 Unit tests are executed as part of the build process.
 Failing unit tests are required to be fixed prior to merges or releases.
 Regression tests are composed of the entire suite of unit tests + additional higher-level tests as needed.
 Regression tests are automatically verified as part of the build process prior to release.|Junit, NUnit, Selenium, WorkSoft|
 |Performance Testing|Performance testing is part of the deployment pipeline.
 All applications are held to documented performance standards.|LoadRunner|
 |Security Analysis|Code is automatically scanned to protect against malicious components, detect plaintext credentials, validating appropriate IAM, and monitoring for behavioral anomalies.||

-**Code Review**

-- Code reviews will be required for all new code.
-Code reviews will be completed by the Development Lead or the Project Architect.
-Code reviews will occur before a merge to the main branch.

-- Code reviews will follow the [Phillips 66 Code Review Guidelines](https://phillips66.sharepoint.com/sites/IT_AE66PMO/Digital%20Capability/Shared%20Documents/2.2%20-%20IN%20-%20Business%20Improvement/WS%20-%20DCX/Working%20Documents/10.%20Development%20Standards/Code%20Review%20Guidelines.docx?d=w244551758e6b4ad7865d9374c29b8126&csf=1&e=e5viRP) and will focus on adherence to coding standards, architectural alignment and security guidelines.

 **Infrastructure Review**